This page provides information on VRscans.

 Bump multiplier – The coat layer has a built-in bump map stored in the material sample file.
 This allows you to control the strength of that bump.

-Coloring – Turns the coat reflections colored.
+Coloring – Colors the coat reflections.

 This is a standard 3ds Max rollout used to control how the material is applied to objects.